stefanvoegelisrf/deweb/javascript-input/index.md

 circle1.classList.remove(circle1.classList[1]);
 circle1.classList.add("border-solid");
 ```

+#### Adding class when an element appears on the screen
+TODO: getBoundingClientRect or intersection observe

 ### Adding event handlers
 Event handlers are important to make a site react to user input.
 There are a lot of event handlers available, which serve different purposes.
 A list can be found here. [mozilla.org - Events](https://developer.mozilla.org/en-US/docs/Web/API/Event)